Frequently Asked Questions

-Absolutely not!
-We understand not everyone likes sport, we aim to have a number of alternative services and projects to keep you active and healthy, and enhance your wellbeing.
+Absolutely not.
+We understand not everyone likes sport which is why we aim to have a number of alternative services and projects to keep you active, healthy, and enhance your wellbeing.

 “Mental health is not just the absence of mental disorder.
 It is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”

 We can improve our mental wellbeing by developing positive and creative thinking, self-motivation, developing resilience and perseverance, managing emotions, building confidence and self-esteem.